Skip to content

 The following are valid security concerns for this project:

-• Secrets leaking into ConfigMaps, Events, logs, or CRD status in prod mode
+• Secrets leaking into ConfigMaps, Events, logs, or CRD status in Staging or Production mode

 • Privilege escalation via the operator's RBAC permissions